johnalison/obsidian-notes/Journal/6 September 2024 Friday.md

 # Will start reviewing the quarterly plans
 [[Summer 2024]]
 [[Fall 2024]]
-Will be nice pairing to the progress reports.. added to calendar
+Will be a nice pairing to the progress reports.. added to calendar

 # [[Jet DeClustering]]
 - cleaning code, pushed